 Supervisors will screen and interview applicants for positions.
 All applicants should apply and be managed through Handshake.
 Qualified students with a FWS award will be given the first opportunity for student employment.
-Any student without a FWS award being hired to a department must wait two weeks after the first academic day to begin work.
 All student employment positions are to be posted with the current minimum wage as the hourly rate.
 Any department specific forms, trainings and procedures must be kept and administered by the Student Supervisor.
 Each department will include their specific application requirements within their job posting.